Biden touts public safety policy in visit to Wilkes-Barre - NewsBreak

 “I am totally on board with the president’s plan,” she said.

-This story was published earlier by the Pennsylvania Capital-Star, an affiliate of the nonprofit States Newsroom network, which includes the Florida Phoenix.

-The post Biden touts public safety policy in visit to Wilkes-Barre appeared first on Florida Phoenix .
+The post Biden touts public safety policy in visit to Wilkes-Barre appeared first on Ohio Capital Journal .